decentraland/documentation/content/creator/scenes/optimizing/performance-optimization.md

 An alternative is to not add the entities to the engine until needed.
 This may result in some hiccups when the entities appear for the first time, and they might also take a couple of seconds to become visible.
 The advantage of this approach is that it's a valid way to get around the [scene limitations]({{< ref "/content/creator/scenes/optimizing/scene-limitations.md" >}}).
 Keep in mind that the scene limitations count is for the content that is being rendered in the scene at any given time, not for the total content that could be rendered.
 Loading and unloading parts of the scene should allow you to work around those limitations.

 {{< hint warning >}}
-**📔 Note**   Entities that are not visible but are added to the engine do count towards the scene limitations.
+**📔 Note**:  Entities that are not visible but are added to the engine do count towards the scene limitations.
 {{< /hint >}}

 You can also toggle animations on or off for entities that are far or occluded.
 For example, for an NPC that plays a very subtle idle animation, you could make it only play that animation when the player is at less than 20 meters away.
 Use a trigger area around the NPC and toggle its animations on or off accordingly.